 Footwear

-• You will require a separate pair of shoes that are worn only in surgery.
+• You will require a separate pair of shoes that are worn only in surgery (no heels, open toes or boots).

 Stethoscope